RAN3D/unicast-definition/README.md

-# UnicastDefinition
+# unicast-definition

-Unicast component on top of a communication overlay.
-It simply sends a message to one peer in the neighborhood and possibly gets a response.
+<i>Keywords: Unicast,

+Unicast component relying on a peer-sampling protocol.
+Similarly to [socket.io](https://socket.io), this module provides an event-like API to send and receive messages.

 ## Installation